Skip to content

 Example config.json

-All Trading Logic Should be Organized in a Single Function
+All Trading Logic Should be Organized or Traced from a Single Function